 Planning to take the TOEFL in 2026?
-The test changed significantly on January 21, 2026.
+The TOEFL exam pattern changed significantly on January 21, 2026.
 It is now shorter, adaptive, and uses a brand-new scoring system.
-The TOEFL exam pattern 2026 has 4 sections – Reading, Listening, Writing, and Speaking – and takes about 90 minutes total.
-This guide explains every section, all 12 task types, the new 1-6 scoring scale, and a simple daily prep strategy that fits into 10 minutes a day.
+The 2026 TOEFL exam pattern has 4 sections – Reading, Listening, Writing, and Speaking – and takes about 90 minutes total.
+This complete guide explains every section, all 12 task types in the new TOEFL format, the 1-6 scoring scale, and a daily prep strategy that fits into 10 minutes a day.

 TOEFL Exam Pattern 2026: What Changed and Why It Matters

-ETS – the organisation that makes the TOEFL – updated the test on January 21, 2026.
-This is one of the biggest updates in years.
-If you studied for TOEFL before 2026, the test you prepared for no longer exists in the same form.
+ETS updated the TOEFL iBT on January 21, 2026.
+This is the biggest structural change to the TOEFL test format in years.
+If you studied for TOEFL before 2026, the exam structure, task types, and scoring system you prepared for no longer exist in the same form.
 (Learn more on the official ETS website)

 | Feature | Old TOEFL (before Jan 2026) | New TOEFL 2026 |